 - Q has pinholes and conjoined twins, while B has the occasional exploding balloon

-I personally prefer the Batallic’s Betallatex balloon to Q, just because I hate having a faulty balloon in my apron.
+I prefer the Batallic’s Betallatex balloon to Q, just because I hate having a faulty balloon in my apron.
 In my experience, B’s consistency for quality has out produced Q consistency, and since my entertainment career is so closely intertwined with the quality of the product, I choose Betallatex.

-We all have loyalties to manufacturers and have our own personal reasons why we prefer one over the other.
+We all have loyalties to manufacturers and have our reasons why we prefer one over the other.
 I hope that what I have outlined above will allow you to try each manufacturer for yourself and choose the balloon which is best for your career as a balloon entertainer.